SvenWesterlaken/strapi-plugin-instagram-images/README.md

 ## Features
 - Download last 20 images from Instagram whenever the API endpoint is called with a 10 minute interval
-- Can download images from albums (carousels)
+- Can download images from albums/carousels.
+(Will be saved as separate images with same `mediaId`)
 - Uses Instagram Basic Display API
-- Uses Strapi draft and publish system to provide a way to temporarily hide images
+- Uses Strapi draft and publish system to provide a way to temporarily hide images (published by default)
-- Refetches images when the URL expires
+- Due to refetching images it prevents the image url's from becoming invalid
 - Save permalinks to posts in the database
 - Allows videos to be downloaded as well in order to obtain a thumbnail